nostar/imbe_vocoder/README.md

 sudo make install
 sudo ldconfig
 ```
 There are example makefiles for andoird and windows.
 Variables like compilers and paths to sdk/ndk may need to be modified for your environment.
 On windows and andoird, make install is not used.
-Instaed, manually place the libmbe_vocoder.a library in the correct location manually, and add a -L flag to your compiler flags if necessary.
+Instead, manually place the libmbe_vocoder.a library in the correct location manually, and add a -L flag to your compiler flags if necessary.